esciencecenter-digital-skills/green-digital-skills/modules/energy-budget/green-algorithms-digest.md

 ## The online calculator

-- The idea of the online green algorithms calculator is to make it quick and easy
+- The Green Algorithms online calculator makes it quick and easy to estimate the carbon footprint
+- Can be found here: <http://calculator.green-algorithms.org/>
-- Also a Green Algorithms for HPC tool
+- There is also a Green Algorithms tool for HPC

 Note: